 - Give yourself a high-five because you just recycled your broken small electrical items!

-List of accepted products that you can put in your Mail-in Recycler:
+What are some of the accepted items you can put in your Mail-in Recycler?

 - Electric toothbrush

 - Handheld milk frother

 - Stud finder